hertzmann/hertzmann.github.io/_posts/2022-09-04-computationalism.md

 Human consciousness is a complex system that seems to [_emerge_](https://en.wikipedia.org/wiki/Emergence) from simpler electrochemical processes.
 But, even as a theory of consciouness, emergence [is so vague as to be uninformative](https://www.nature.com/articles/s41583-022-00587-4), it's a ["then a miracle occurs"](https://www.researchgate.net/profile/Michael-Wade-5/publication/302632920/figure/fig2/AS:751645805789184@1556217733527/Then-a-Miracle-Occurs-Copyrighted-artwork-by-Sydney-Harris-Inc-All-materials-used-with.png) leap from low-level circuity to creativity, intelligence, and culture.
 Neural networks are also complex systems with emergent behaviors, but this doesn't mean they're the same as people.
 The work of [Zeiler and Fergus](https://link.springer.com/chapter/10.1007/978-3-319-10590-1_53) and [David Bau](https://baulab.info/) provides useful analyses of what kinds of functions they're learning: things like image feature detectors and generators, not how to be people.

+Saying that we're just computers [implies to many people that we're like current desktop computers](https://arxiv.org/abs/2107.14042) and [risks dehumanizing us](https://youtu.be/wuU-5rGPbyg?t=780).

 # It's science fiction